Zadar: Culture

 The first university of Zadar was mentioned in writing as early as in 1396 and it was a part of a Dominican monastery.
 It closed in 1807.

 Between the 15th and 17th centuries Zadar was an important Renaissance center, producing an array of Italian Dalmatia architects, sculptors, painters and scholars such as Giorgio da Sebenico, Laurana and Francesco Laurana, Giorgio Ventura, Andrea Meldolla and Giovanni Francesco Fortunio (who wrote the first Italian grammar book).

 Zadar was, along with Split and Dubrovnik, also one of the centres of the development of Croatian literature.
 The 15th and 16th centuries were marked by important activities of Croatians writing in the national language: Jerolim Vidolić, Petar Zoranić (who wrote the first Croatian novel, Planine), Brne Karnarutić, Juraj Baraković, Šime Budinić.

 Under French rule (1806–1810), the first Dalmatian newspaper Il Regio Dalmata – Kraglski Dalmatin was published in Zadar.
-It was printed in Italian and Croatian; this last used for the first time in a newspaper.
+It was printed in Italian and Croatian; the latter used for the first time in a newspaper.

 In the second half of the 19th century, Zadar was a centre of the movement for the cultural and national revivals in Dalmatia (Italian and Croatian).

 Today Zadar's cultural institutions include: